dmakhun/achievements/README.md

+## Achievements

-### Web-project awarding achievements and points to participants of some academy.
+Web-project awarding achievements and points to participants of certain groups.

+Simple legacy project developed initially by interns.
+This is **non**-Spring Boot project.

+### Environment installation instructions

+For macOS, brew is shown in examples, for Linux/Windows, tools should be installed appropriately.

 Either of those can be used to launch an app: